Display the unit currently used (and also fix the manpage)

 This would also clear the road, if someday one wants to be able to display the size in `bits` instead of `bytes`: the `B` would become a lowercase letter (such as 'Mib', 'Kib', 'b', etc.).

-Updated by Robin Hahling almost 6 years ago
+Updated by Robin Hahling about 6 years ago

 I think this all makes sense.
 If I remember correctly, the rationale behind not displaying the full unit name was some concerns about the width of a line.
 But 2 more characters at most is not that bad.
 However, I'm not sure whether this would be a real benefit for the users or not.
 I need to think about it a little.